fatah4561/fatah4561/README.md

 # About

 A "brutalist" static portfolio by myself (Fatah At-Thariq / fatah4561) in an attempt to learn tailwind.css.
+Results is [here](https://fatah4561.github.io/).

 ## Instalation